Robustness of random-control quantum-state tomography: Case study 2: Spin system

 \subsection{Robustness}

 In Fig.~\ref{fig:spincond}, we present the results of the robustness for this spin system in the same fashion as we have for the multilevel system.
-That is, we again show an average of $\log(\kappa)$ over 100 realizations, although shown here only for piecewise-constant random pulses.
+That is, we again show an average of $\ln(\kappa)$ over 100 realizations, with $4^N-1$ distinct random unitary evolutions for each realization, although shown here only for piecewise-constant random pulses.
 We used the parameters $g/h=10$ and $h\Delta t=0.01$ for $N=2,3,4,5,6$ spins, which corresponds to the same dimensions as for the multilevel system.
+Here, the time $t$ shown in Fig.~\ref{fig:spincond} denotes the duration of a single random unitary evolution as well.

 In Fig.~\ref{fig:spincond}(a) we again see convergence toward the asymptotic value expected for Haar random unitaries (shown as dashed horizontal lines), which are given by Eq.~\eqref{eq:explogkappa} and represented as solid squares in Fig.~\ref{Fig1}.
 The short-time behavior is shown in Fig.~\ref{fig:spincond}(b).
-Similar to the previous case study, the initial drop is rapid and is followed by a plateau over which $\mathrm{E}[\log(\kappa)]$ changes much slower.
+Similar to the previous case study, the initial drop is rapid and is followed by a plateau over which $\mathrm{E}[\ln(\kappa)]$ changes much slower.
 Also here, this plateau becomes more pronounced and longer for higher dimensions.